jacquelineyin/World-Development-Indicators/README.md

 ### Project File Structure
 Our project repo separates all visual components where the bar chart, line chart, map and wedges have their own css file.
 General styling all belongs in the style.css file.
 All stylesheets are under the `css` folder.

 In our `js` folder, we have a `constants`, `widgets` and `visualizations` folder.
 The `constants` folder contains all constants used in our project.
-These constants include our colour palette colors, indicator names and country names.
+These constants include our colour palette colors, indicator names, country names, and our mappers.

 The `widgets` folder contains all the code for our selectors.
 The selectors include the selector for comparison areas and selecting the focus country.